IGA-LBM: Isogeometric lattice Boltzmann method: Lattice Boltzmann method

 \section{Lattice Boltzmann method}

-The lattice Boltzmann method (LBM) is a mesoscopic numerical approach derived from the Boltzmann transport equation, offering unique advantages in simulating fluid dynamics with complex boundaries and multiphase interactions \cite{kruger2017lattice}.
-Unlike traditional Navier-Stokes solvers, LBM operates at the particle distribution level, enabling efficient parallel computation.
+The lattice Boltzmann method is a mesoscopic numerical approach derived from the Boltzmann transport equation, offering unique advantages in simulating fluid dynamics with complex boundaries and multiphase interactions \cite{kruger2017lattice}.
+Unlike traditional Navier--Stokes solvers, LBM operates at the particle distribution level, enabling efficient parallel computation.

-\paragraph{Governing equations} The evolution of the particle distribution function $f_{\alpha}(\vec{x}, t)$ is governed by the Boltzmann equation:
+\paragraph{Governing equations} The evolution of the particle distribution function $f_{\alpha}(\bm{x}, t)$ is governed by the Boltzmann equation:

-where $\vec{x}$ and $t$ denote spatial and temporal coordinates, $\vec{e}_{\alpha}$ is the discrete velocity vector in the $\alpha$-th direction, and $\Omega_{\alpha}(f)$ represents the collision operator.
+where $\bm{x}$ and $t$ denote spatial and temporal coordinates, $\bm{e}_{\alpha}$ is the discrete velocity vector in the $\alpha$-th direction, and $\Omega_{\alpha}(f)$ represents the collision operator.
 This operator drives the system towards thermodynamic equilibrium through particle interactions.

-\paragraph{BGK approximation} While there are many different collision operators $\Omega_{\alpha}(f)$ available, a common simplification of the collision operator is the Bhatnagar-Gross-Krook (BGK) approximation, which assumes a linear relaxation towards the equilibrium distribution $f^{\mathrm{eq}}$:
+\paragraph{BGK approximation} While there are many different collision operators $\Omega_{\alpha}(f)$ available, a common simplification of the collision operator is the Bhatnagar--Gross--Krook (BGK) approximation, which assumes a linear relaxation towards the equilibrium distribution $f^{\mathrm{eq}}$:

 where $\tau$ is the relaxation time, and $f_{\alpha}^{\mathrm{eq}}$ is the equilibrium distribution.
 In this work, a Maxwell distribution up to second-order terms is used as equilibrium distribution function, i.e., the equilibrium distribution function $f_{\alpha}^{\mathrm{eq}}$ is typically expressed as: